 If your organisation is not yet approved for PSN Guest Wi-Fi access:

-- Once approved (usually within three business days), you and others in your organisation can create accounts (see steps in section above).
+- Once approved (usually within three business days), others in your organisation can create accounts (see steps in the section above).

 If you’re a self-represented litigant

-If you’re a self-represented litigant or do not have a registered organisation email address:
+If you’re a self-represented litigant or don't have a registered organisation email address and don't have sufficient data on your own device or a provider:

 - Visit the courthouse registry with photo ID (e.g. driver’s licence) and explain why you need PSN Guest Wi-Fi access.